Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Proof of Lemma

 Hence the computation of the holonomies of the connections along the loops occurring in \eqref{kk} give us by virtue of \eqref{h-lin}

 For the rank of $Q$ cannot be greater than $N$ we have immediately

 Assume now, that $\tL'=\tL$.
 Then the transformation \eqref{Q} is invertible which means that the matrix $Q$ is invertible hence

 Suppose now that the above equality holds.
 Then properly chosen columns of the matrix $M$ form a unit $(N'\times N')$-matrix.
-This means that the corresponding columns of the matrix $M'$ constitute the matrix $Q^{-1}$ whose components belong to $\Z$.
+This means that the corresponding columns of the matrix $M'$ constitute the matrix $Q^{-1}$ and that the components of $Q^{-1}$ belong to $\Z$.
 Hence

 which means that $\tL'=\tL$.
 Thus we have proved the statement $(i)$ of the lemma.
 This statement together with \eqref{N'-geq-N} imply the statement $(ii)$. $\blacksquare$